LuukvE/file-analysis-pipeline/README.md

 - Support continuous deployments of new versions of each part of the stack, including versions with breaking changes.
 By using multiple processors that could be written for different versions, it allows gradual upgrading.
 - Give clients control over their upgrade.
 Since customers might wish to run their own internal tests before adoption.
 This feature is especially important for critical systems managed by external customers.
 - Use Docker Compose with a bridge network between the engine and processor.
 This ensures the engine can still be open to requests from the processor, without being accessible from anywhere else.
-- Emulate AWS services using LocalStack, enabling improved testing and development with easily configurable IAM policies, DynamoDB tables and S3 buckets.
+- Emulate AWS services using LocalStack, enabling improved testing and development with easily configurable IAM policies, DynamoDB tables, S3 buckets and secrets.
 This approach also allows for developer-specific mock data.